mini-pw/2021L-WB-DL-1/prace_domowe/praca_domowa_3/KaluskaKozminskiSpytek/README.md

 # Praca domowa nr 3 - preprocessing
 ## Część pierwsza
 Fragment opisujący preprocessing zawarty w artykule.
->A lung segmentation dataset is introduced in the LungNodule Analysis (LUNA) competition at the Kaggle DataScience Bowl in 2017.
-This dataset consists of 2D and 3DCT images with respective label images for lung segmen-tation [1].
-We use70%of the data as the train set and theremaining30%as the test set.
-The size of each image is512×512.
-Since the lung region in CT images have almostthe same Hausdorff value with non-object of interests suchas bone and air, it is worth to learn lung region by learningits surrounding tissues.
-To do that first we extract the sur-rounding region by applying algorithm 1 and then make anew mask for the training sets.
-We train the model on thesenew masks and on the testing phase,and estimate the lungregion as a region inside the estimated surrounding tissues.
+>A lung segmentation dataset is introduced in the Lung Nodule Analysis (LUNA) competition at the Kaggle Data Science Bowl in 2017.
+This dataset consists of 2D and 3D CT images with respective label images for lung segmen-tation [1].
+We use 70% of the data as the train set and the remaining 30% as the test set.
+The size of each image is 512×512.
+Since the lung region in CT images have almost the same Hausdorff value with non-object of interests such as bone and air, it is worth to learn lung region by learning its surrounding tissues.
+To do that first we extract the surrounding region by applying algorithm 1 and then make anew mask for the training sets.
+We train the model on thesenew masks and on the testing phase,and estimate the lung region as a region inside the estimated surrounding tissues.
 >
 ![./data/preprocessing_article.png](./data/preprocessing_article.png)